Kyriakos Mazoulouxis

-Kyriakos Mazoulouxis (Κυριάκος Μαζουλουξής; born 1 May 1997) is a Greek professional footballer who plays as a centre-back for North Macedonia First Football League club FC Struga.
+Kyriakos Mazoulouxis (Κυριάκος Μαζουλουξής; born 1 May 1997) is a Greek professional footballer who plays as a centre-back for Super League 2 club AEL.

 Club career

 Early years and move to Belgium

 Mazoulouxis began his career at his local amateur club Poseidon Kalamaria.
-He made the jump to the more prestigious Aris Thessaloniki in the summer of 2013, where he made his senior debut on 10 November 2014, during a Gamma Ethniki match vs. Aris Akropotamos.
+He made the jump to the more prestigious Aris in the summer of 2013, where he made his senior debut on 10 November 2014, during a Gamma Ethniki match vs. Aris Akropotamos.
 He then suffered an injury that kept him out for almost 1,5 years, before being fielded once more as a starter during Aris' Gamma Ethniki matchup vs. Vyzantio Kokkinochoma on 17 April 2016.

 In July 2016, Mazoulouxis signed a two-year contract with Belgian First Division B side Lierse.
 He was a regular starter for the Pallieters Reserve outfit, making his senior debut with the club on 6 May 2017 during a 2−1 win vs. Union Saint-Gilloise.
 In total, Mazoulouxis made 4 senior appearances for Lierse, all during the First Division B Promotion Play-offs.

 Ergotelis

 In the summer of 2017, Mazoulouxis was acquired by Greek Football League side Ergotelis, owned by Egyptian businessman Maged Samy, who also owned Lierse at the time.
 He spent two seasons with the club in the Second Division, fielded as a regular starter.
-He eventually refused an extension and was therefore waived by the club in the summer of 2019, reportedly joining Superleague side Panionios' training sessions in anticipation of an official move in January.
+He eventually refused an extension and was therefore waived by the club in the summer of 2019, reportedly joining Super League side Panionios' training sessions in anticipation of an official move in January.
 However, a deal was eventually not struck between the player and the club, and thus Mazoulouxis returned to Ergotelis in January 2020.